Shadrock/RNI-Activity-Map/README.md

 These data were created and used primarily as a method of real-time reporting to donors and other stakeholders and document events that were of importance to complete various aspects of the overall project.
 Data were created using the Ushahidi platform ([Github here](https://github.com/ushahidi/platform) | [project deployment here](http://rni.ushahidi.com)) and replicated in the OpenExplorer platform ([project deployment here](https://openexplorer.com/expedition/rnix)) to provide multiple ways of interacting with the data.

-There is no overarching definition of what constitutes an ‘activity’ so some records may indicate a discreet event such as a contract signing, while others may denote the culmination of a series of discreet events that led to a project milestone or deliverable, such as the completion of a neighborhood map.
-These data are an example of the granularity that is possible for reporting and documenting.
+Because this type of reporting was not a requirement for this project, there is no overarching definition of what constitutes an ‘activity’ so some records may indicate a discreet event such as a contract signing, while others may denote the culmination of a series of discreet events that led to a project milestone or deliverable, such as the completion of a neighborhood map.
+We see this dataset as an example of the granularity that is possible for reporting and how we can be more open and transparent about how and where we work.
 I welcome feedback on how data creation of this type can be improved for various uses.

-## Data Creation Process
+## Data Creation Process for this Repository
 The following steps were taken to convert data from an Ushahidi deployment (version 2) for this repository.

 1. Downloaded data from the [Ushahidi deployment](http://rni.ushahidi.com).